RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 dataExportFileSizeLimit | Maximum file size for data export operation (in bytes) sqlMaxRunningQueries | Maximum number of simultaneous queries for a single user session.
-Includes data read queries (i.e. table data view) sqlResultSetRowsLimit | Maximum number of rows to select from a table or query
+Includes data read queries (i.e. table data view) sqlResultSetRowsLimit | Maximum number of rows to select from a table or query sqlTextPreviewMaxLength | Maximum size for text file shown in value panel (in bytes) sqlBinaryPreviewMaxLength| Maximum size for binary file shown in value panel (in bytes)

 # Automatic server configuration